Legal Topics Toggle navigation

 Written responses are required if the request is in writing, if the oral requester asks for a response in writing, or if a request is denied.
 Any denial must include specific reasons for the denial citing to the statutes and must inform the requester of his or her right to seek review of the denial from the district attorney, the attorney general or the courts.

-Records may be produced in digital format unless the requester objects, and must be produced digitally at the requester’s choice if the information is held primarily in a digital format.
+Records may be produced in electronic format unless the requester objects, and must be produced digitally at the requester’s choice if the information is held primarily in a digital format.

 Penalties for Violating WPRL